 Gender equality, diversity and equal conditions

 KTH has two main assignments regarding gender equality, diversity and equal conditions (JML at KTH).
 The first mission comes from the Discrimination Act and the work with active measures against discrimination.
 The other is the government's mission about gender mainstreaming in higher education institutions which requires KTH to have a plan for its work with gender mainstreaming.
-KTH also has goals of its own and steering documents that set KTH's JML agenda, such as KTH's Development Plan 2018-2023 and KTH's Ethical Policy.
+KTH also has goals of its own and steering documents that set KTH's JML agenda, such as KTH's goals and Vision 2024-2028 and KTH's Ethical Policy.

 The most important points in the Discrimination Act from a student perspective are: